imnaK/stealthy-whisper/README.md

 # Hidden Message Encoder

 This is a static website project that allows you to encode a hidden message within a visible one.
 The hidden message is encoded using octal representation and randomly inserted into the visible message using eight invisible characters.
 When the encoded message is pasted elsewhere, the hidden message remains concealed.
+The concept and logic of this project were inspired by [Traube](https://github.com/Traubi1000101/).

 ## Features
 * Encode a hidden message within a visible one